cypress-io/cypress-documentation/source/guides/guides/environment-variables.md

 - More challenging
 {% endnote %}

-## Option #6: Test Options
+## Option #6: Test Configuration

-You can set environment variables for specific suites or tests by passing the `env` values to the {% url "test options" configuration#Test-Options %}.
+You can set environment variables for specific suites or tests by passing the `env` values to the {% url "test configuration" configuration#Test-Configuration %}.

-### Suite of test options
+### Suite of test configuration

 ```js
 // change environment variable for single suite of tests